bogiebro/sting/README.md

 # Sting

 Sting is an experimental editor that tracks changes to the abstract syntax tree of the program you're editing.
 What differentiates it from other version control tools is that changes are tracked as far down the syntax tree as possible.
 Instead of presenting a single monolithic history for your entire program, as is git and its ilk, Sting allows users to explore the history of each term in their AST independently.
 In this respect, it aims to combine ideas from [Variolite](https://marybethkery.com/projects/Verdant/variolite-supporting-exploratory-programming.pdf) and [Unison](https://www.unisonweb.org/).
-Currently, the tool is only written to support a subset of Python, but the long term goal is to support a variety of other languages.
+This facilitates easier experimentation and exploratory programming.
+Currently, the tool is only written to support a subset of Python, but the long term goal is to support a variety of other languages (e.g. Haskell, Unison, Idris, Julia, Datalog).
+The design will evolve as different languages and use cases are considered, but right now, the system is targeted at Python modeling and data analysis tasks.

-## Tracking History
+##  History Model

 History in Sting is tracked through five data-structures.